-Within the working world, changing data protection law has placed legal obligations upon the management of employees’ personal data - including the set-up, configuration and management of the IT devices, systems and services.
+Within the working world, changing data protection laws have placed legal obligations upon the management of employees’ personal data - including the set-up, configuration and management of the IT devices, systems and services.

 “Modern technologies enable employees to be tracked over time, across workplaces and their homes, through many different devices such as smartphones, desktops, tablets, vehicles and wearables.
 If there are no limits to processing, and if it is not transparent, there is a high risk that the legitimate interest of employers in the improvement of efficiency and the protection of company assets turns into unjustifiable and intrusive monitoring”